swcarpentry/DEPRECATED-boot-camps/python/best_practice/dont_repeat_yourself.md

 # Writing Your Own Module

-For our set of cochlear implant data, we may now be interested in performing some simple statistical analysis of the results.
-For example, we may want to know the mean value of the `Volume` data from all the subjects.
+For our set of survey data, we may now be interested in performing some simple statistical analysis of the results.
+For example, we may want to know the mean value of the `Income` data from all the subjects.

 Since we know that taking the mean value of many numbers (and other statistics) is something we may want to do in many different projects in the